zhengqigao/CACHEFE/README.md

-【Example】
+##4.
+Example

-./CACHEFE --Cell 64  : Using algorithm APA to simulate  all types of failure of a SRAM with 64 Cells.
+**./CACHEFE --Cell 64**  : Using algorithm APA to simulate  all types of failure of a SRAM with 64 Cells.

-./CACHEFE -C 32 -T read : Using algorithm APA to simulate  read failure of a SRAM with 32 Cells.
+**./CACHEFE -C 32 -T read** : Using algorithm APA to simulate  read failure of a SRAM with 32 Cells.

-【Acknowledgement】
+##5.
+Acknowledgement

-1. Thanks to a Github contributor with cmdline parser, you can find it here: https://github.com/tanakh/cmdline
+1. Thanks to a Github contributor with cmdline parser, you can find it here:[https://github.com/tanakh/cmdline](https://github.com/tanakh/cmdline)

-【Supports】
+##6.
+Supports

-If you have any questions related to this tool, please feel free to contact with me: 14307130100@fudan.edu.cn or zhengqigao@163.com
+If you have any questions related to this tool, please feel free to contact with me: <14307130100@fudan.edu.cn> or <zhengqigao@163.com>